-• Internship, work based learning, transitional employment, and on-the-job training (OJT) programs designed to facilitate movement from experience-based opportunities to secure employment;
+- Internship, work based learning, transitional employment, and on-the-job training (OJT) programs designed to facilitate movement from experience-based opportunities to secure employment; - Incumbent worker programs and/or referrals to state-funded training programs such as Maryland

-- Incumbent worker programs and/or referrals to state-funded training programs such as Maryland Business Works and EARN (Employment Advancement Right Now) - Career navigation and other supports for individuals who possess barriers to employment - Business communication and outreach strategies that result in the creation of direct pipelines between job seekers and employers - Strategies to use contract training and cohort training program models to build pipelines of workers who have skills and credentials required by our local businesses - Individual Training Accounts (ITA) for eligible and suitable individuals that maximize choices of programs and vendors - Collaborative efforts with training, education, and economic development partners to share information on industry needs, develop strategies and training for specific career pathways and/or that lead to industry skills and credentials. - Collaborate with training providers to facilitate quicker access to employment opportunities.
+- Business Works and EARN (Employment Advancement Right Now) - Career navigation and other supports for individuals who possess barriers to employment - Business communication and outreach strategies that result in the creation of direct pipelines between job seekers and employers - Strategies to use contract training and cohort training program models to build pipelines of workers who have skills and credentials required by our local businesses - Individual Training Accounts (ITA) for eligible and suitable individuals that maximize choices of programs and vendors - Collaborative efforts with training, education, and economic development partners to share information on industry needs, develop strategies and training for specific career pathways and/or that lead to industry skills and credentials. - Collaborate with training providers to facilitate quicker access to employment opportunities.23 - Establish a new staff position within Workforce Services to specialize in serving individuals from the Frederick Community College/Adult Education and ESL program.